 - Music events

-…and a whole host of other places, most Amex/Chase/Citi points-earning credit cards will only offer 1 point/dollar or a 1.5% effective rebate.
+… and a whole host of other places, most Amex/Chase/Citi points-earning credit cards will only offer 1 point/dollar or a 1.5% effective rebate. card_name offers double that.

-On top of all that it’s important to remember that the Membership Rewards Points that the Amex Blue Business Plus Credit Card earns can be transferred over (in a 1:1 ratio) to loyalty programs like…
+On top of this, it’s important to remember that the Membership Rewards Points that the card_name earns can be transferred over (in a 1:1 ratio) to a variety of loyalty programs including the following:

 - Flying Blue